Committed to Continuous Improvement

 Improving Local Air Quality During Almond Harvest

-California almonds are harvested by shaking the nuts to the ground where they dry naturally in the sun before being swept up and collected, a process that can create dust in our local communities.
+California almonds are harvested by shaking the crop to the ground where it dries naturally inside protective hulls and shells before being swept up and collected, a process that creates dust in our local communities.
 To address this nuisance, the almond community is taking short- and long-term steps to reimagine how we harvest and, by 2025, commits to reduce dust during harvest by 50%.

 1. University of California, 2010.
 Food and Agriculture Organization of the United Nations, 2012.
 Almond Board of California, 1990-94, 2000-14.